 Trying to cut sugar out of your diet?
 Here are ways to reduce sugar cravings naturally.

 So how did I do on week one of giving up sugar?
 Better than I expected!
 I did slip up twice and drink coffee that contained French Vanilla Creamer in it.
 My husband made me a cup of coffee on Saturday and Sunday morning and I got halfway through the cup before I remembered that it had added sugar.
 This will be a challenge this weekend too.
-My husband has a very thoughtful habit of making me coffee on the weekend and I don't think too clearly in the morning, so I am seriously thinking about putting a note on the coffee maker reminding him not to make me coffee.
+My husband has a very thoughtful habit of making me a cup of coffee on the weekend and I don’t think too clearly in the morning, so I am seriously thinking about putting a note on the coffee maker reminding him not to make me coffee.

 5 Ways to Reduce Sugar Cravings Naturally